-Although the specific causes of binge-eating disorder are not clear, several risk factors are likely to increase the potential for an individual to develop the disorder.
+Although the specific causes of a binge-eating disorder are not clear, several risk factors are likely to increase the potential for an individual to develop the disorder.
 In most cases, several risk factors will contribute to the development of the disorder.

-Individuals with a family history of eating disorders are at a significantly heightened risk of being affected by binge-eating disorder.
+Individuals with a family history of eating disorders are at a significantly heightened risk of being affected by a binge-eating disorder.

 This could be caused by a specific gene mutation that is inherited from the parents, which is linked to addiction to food and increased likelihood of an eating disorder.
 However, this could also result from acquired traits from the family, such as lifestyle and stress coping mechanisms.

 Eating Disorders from the Inside Out: Laura Hill at TEDxColumbus.

 There is a significant link between binge-eating and psychological disorders such as depression and anxiety.
 In fact, many individuals who suffer from binge-eating disorder are currently affected by depression and/or anxiety, or have been in the past.

 Poor body image and low self-esteem may also have a role to play in the development of binge-eating disorder.
 People who are dissatisfied with the appearance or shape of their body are more susceptible to an eating disorder such as binge-eating disorder.

 In particular, people who have a history of dieting with strict restriction of certain foods are more likely to be affected.
 Some patients with this condition report excessive dieting habits that began in childhood or early adolescent years.

 It is believed that the restricted eating patterns have the potential to trigger the urge to binge eat, particularly in combination with other risk factors, such as low-self esteem and stressful situations.
 Therefore, the craving or urge to eat the restricted food then leads to overeating and, if it happens repeatedly, the binge-eating disorder can present.